speechly/react-ui/README.md

 `<PushToTalkButton/>` is a holdable button to control listening for voice input.
 The icon on the button shows the voice system state.

-The Push-to-Talk button is intended to be placed as a floating button at the lower part of the screen using `<PushToTalkButtonContainer/>` so mobile users can react it with ease.
+The Push-to-Talk button is intended to be placed as a floating button at the lower part of the screen using `<PushToTalkButtonContainer/>` so mobile users can reach it with ease.

 Desktop users can control it with an optional keyboard hotkey.
 Our hotkey recommendation is the spacebar.